Git Recipes

 git branch base-to-start-anew HEAD^5

-git rebase --interactive base-to-start-anew
+git rebase base-to-start-anew

 # followed by the detailed instructions on how to handle each commit